zephia/mercadolibre/README.md

 ## MercadoLibre API resources:

 Overstriked resources are not available yet in this package.
+Contributions will be appreciated.

 ### Users & Apps